AllwineDesigns/stl_cmd/README.md

 Outputs an stl file of a cylinder with the provided radius, height and number of segments.
 If the radius or height are omitted, they default to 1.
 If segments is omitted, it defaults to 32.
 If no output file is provided, data is sent to stdout.

+### stl_cone

+    stl_cone [-r <radius> ] [-t <top radius>] [-h <height>] [ -s <segments> ] [ <output file> ]

+Outputs an stl file of a cone with the provided radius, top radius, height and number of segments.
+If the radius or height are omitted, they default to 1.
+If top radius is omittted, it defaults to 0.
+If top radius is greater than 0, it outputs a truncated cone.
+If segments is omitted, it defaults to 32.
+If no output file is provided, data is sent to stdout.

 ### stl_merge